svc333/overview/glossary/glossary.md

 {: #x2038004}

 A security protocol that provides communication privacy.
 With SSL, client/server applications can communicate in a way that is designed to prevent eavesdropping, tampering, and message forgery.
 See also [certificate authority](#x2016383).

+### select availability
+{: #x9773835}

+A production-ready offering that is available for sale and accessible to select customers.

 ### service
 {: #x2038343}